oracle-livelabs/database-maa/recovery-service/PIT-restore/PIT-restore.md

 ## Introduction

-This lab shows you how to configure automatic backups for the Oracle Database with Autonomous Recovery Service as the backup destination.
-After completing this workshop you should be familiar with the configuration of automatic backups for Base Database Service, real-time database protection, point-in-time recovery of a database, monitoring protection status, reporting on protection metrics, and setting alarms when metrics exceed your service level requirements.
+This lab shows you how to recover from malicious behavior.
+Note that the configured automatic backups for the Oracle Database with Autonomous Recovery Service as the backup destination with real-time protection.
+This means that database transactions are being protected as they occur on the database, so you can easily go back to the point just before the malicious behavior to recover the database without having to worry about when the last backup happened.

 Estimated Time: TBD minutes